pjIowa/TNode/README.md

 <dd>3.
 Click on Create New App to continue.</dd>
 <dd>4.
 Fill out the fields for your app and agree to the Developer Agreement. </dd>
 <dd>5.
 Click on Create your Twitter application to continue. </dd>
 <dd>6.
-Click to view the tab the Keys and Access Tokens for the app. </dd>
+Click to view the tab called Keys and Access Tokens for the app. </dd>
 <dd>7.
-Click Create my access token on the bottom to contine. </dd>
+Click Create my access token on the bottom to continue. </dd>
+<dd>7.
+Create a new file called credentialsTwitter.json. </dd>
 <dd>8.
-Copy the values for these four fields into a new json file: Consumer Key, Consumer Secret, Access Token, and Access Token Secret. </dd>
+Save the file under TNode->router. </dd>
+<dd>9.
+Add a JSON dictionary with the keys: Consumer_Key, Consumer_Secret, Access_Token, and Access_Token_Secret.
+Then set the values for these keys into the dictionary.
+Use the tab on Twitter as reference. </dd>
+<dd>10.
+Save the JSON dictionary to the file. </dd>
 </dl>
 * The app needs a credentialsDB to access your Postgres database:
 <dl>